evannetwork/api-blockchain-core/docs/blockchain/executor-agent.rst

      - `executor-agent.spec.ts <https://github.com/evannetwork/api-blockchain-core/tree/master/src/contracts/executor-agent.spec.ts>`_

 The ``ExecutorAgent`` module is designed to cover basically the same tasks as the `Executor <../blockchain/executor.html>`_ module.
-While the last one performs the transactions directly with an account, that is given as inputOptions, the ``ExecutorAgent`` module wraps those transactions by submitting them to a smart agent.
+While the last one performs the transactions directly with an account or identity, that is given as inputOptions, the ``ExecutorAgent`` module wraps those transactions by submitting them to a smart agent.

-The smart agent receives those transactions and performs them with its own account, if a valid tokens has been passed to it alongside the transaction data.
+The smart agent receives those transactions and performs them with its own account or identity, if a valid tokens has been passed to it alongside the transaction data.
 Tokens for transactions can be issued at the smart agent as well (a password is required for this).

-Using the ``ExecutorAgent`` allows to delegate transactions to users that do not have their own blockchain accounts.
+Using the ``ExecutorAgent`` allows to delegate transactions to users that do not have their own blockchain accounts or identities.
 Delegating those transactions requires that smart agent user to be invited into the contract instead of the users, that will interact with the contract.

-Users without accounts are then interacting with the front-end the same way as regular users, but do not submit their transactions themselves, they make a REST request against a smart agent server.
+Users without accounts or identities are then interacting with the front-end the same way as regular users, but do not submit their transactions themselves, they make a REST request against a smart agent server.
 To prevent spamming and scamming, the users use tokens for their transactions.
 Tokens are basically like prepaid telephone card and allows to perform a limited set of functions for a limited amount of times.
 Tokens can only be created with a valid password.

-Let's say, we have created a `DataContract <https://github.com/evannetwork/api-blockchain-core/tree/master/src/contracts/data-contract/data-contract.ts>`_, that contains three questions, that should be answered by someone without an own blockchain account (think of a customer survey or something similar).
+Let's say, we have created a `DataContract <https://github.com/evannetwork/api-blockchain-core/tree/master/src/contracts/data-contract/data-contract.ts>`_, that contains three questions, that should be answered by someone without an own blockchain account or identity (think of a customer survey or something similar).

-To allow that, first invite the corresponding smart agent account into the contract.
-Smart agent accounts for this should be known to the party, that wants to delegate transactions and their funds are maintained by this party, we'll use an example address for this here.
+To allow that, first invite the corresponding smart agent account or identity into the contract.
+Smart agent accounts or identities for this should be known to the party, that wants to delegate transactions and their funds are maintained by this party, we'll use an example address for this here.

 For abbreviation we assume, we have the following values: